Constellation-Labs/documentation-hub/validate/automated/nodectl-autorestart.md

 <br />
   enable auto restart: y<br />
   enable auto upgrade: y<br />
+  enable on boot: y<br />
   <br />
   Please confirm values are as requested: [y]: <br />
 </MacWindow>

-8. Your configuration file will be properly rebuilt, and you will be offered the ability to review the configuration file.
+9. Your configuration file will be properly rebuilt, and you will be offered the ability to review the configuration file.

 <MacWindow>
   Creating configuration file ................... complete <br />